LaurenAStrong/Airbnb-EDA-Project/README.md

 train_users.shape
 ```

 To get the full user dataset, we concatenate the train and test set that was presplit.
-We concatenate here instead of merging because we want the rows added on top of on another, and not joined by a common key, like during merging.
+We concatenate here instead of merging because we want the rows added on top of one another, and not joined by a common key, like during merging.

 ```python
 users = pd.concat((test_users, train_users), axis = 0, ignore_index= True)